 - Famous monuments, attractions, things to do, and then I filter based on my interest.

 - Wi-Fi availability, for google maps or for information.
-In cities like London, Paris, Estonia, The Hague, etc., Wi-Fi is free in certain locations, sometimes for a specified time.
+In cities like London, Paris, Estonia, The Hague, to name a few Wi-Fi is free in certain locations, sometimes for a specified time.

 - Do’s and Don’ts.
 You know, flashing a fashionable Swastika/Nazi emblem (although means auspiciousness for Hindus) in any form will not go down well in Germany.